arturandre/INACITY/README.md

 3. Run 'docker-compose up'

 By default INACITY will be running at [localhost:80](http://localhost:80) and postgreSQL will be exposed at port 25432 to the host machine.

+## (OUTDATED DON'T USE IT!) ~Running the saved image from docker-hub~

+~If no custom setup is needed, then, after making sure that all the pre-requirements are fulfilled one just need to go to the folder `./INACITY/django_website/` and run the following commands:~

+~```~
+~1. docker-compose pull~
+~2. docker-compose up --no-recreate~
+~```~

+~This will download the last image available of the containers with essential services for the INACITY platform (i.e. redis and postgresql) and the INACITY container already configured.~

 ### If you're using docker Toolbox then the address for accessing it shall be [192.168.99.100:80](http://192.168.99.100:80) assuming a default setting